 - Fresh start – built a fresh LAMP droplet.
-All the latest tools and my amazingly honed new admin skillz having now done this least 3 or 4 times!
+All the latest tools and my amazingly honed new admin skillz having now done at this least 3 or 4 times!
 Fresh setup of everything, except the database.
 Initial hopes soon crushed when High CPU reports started coming in after 4 days and continued.
 Like the Windows guy I am I tried rebooting as last resort knowing full well it wouldn’t help because, it’s not Windows…

 - Plugins – Deactivating caching and other suspect plug-ins that may perform resource intensive tasks.

 - Update to latest – Apache, MySQL, PHP and Ubuntu

 - Cron jobs for WordPress – took a look, suddenly found myself in front of a medicine cabinet reaching for an aspirin.